Lyme disease has become more common in the past few years, and it causes a variety of symptoms, some of which can be extremely debilitating.

 As we mentioned earlier, the cause of Lyme disease is a bacterium which humans contract following a tick bite.
 Several types of ticks can transmit Lyme disease, but the most common is the black-legged deer tick.

-The best way to protect yourself against these Lyme disease causes is to avoid tick bites.
+The best way to protect oneself against these Lyme disease causes is to avoid tick bites.
 Take care when in habitats such as long grass and wear insect repellent and long sleeves/pants.

-If you find a tick on the skin, remove it as quickly as possible using fine tweezers or a special tick removal device.
+If a tick is found on the skin, remove it as quickly as possible using fine tweezers or a special tick removal device.
 Do this carefully to ensure that the tick’s mouthparts do not remain in the skin.
 Clean the area with soap and water or rubbing alcohol, then safely dispose of the tick.

 Lyme Disease Treatment